yahgwai/devcon-workshop/README.md

     - `gasUsedForL1` - The amount of gas used to pay for l1 overheads, expressed in units of L2 gas.
 3. View the `gasUsedForL1` as a decimal.

-3. Store `gasUsedForL1` as decimal in an env var:
+3. Store `gasUsedForL1` from the transaction receipt as decimal in an env var:
     ```
     GAS_USED_L1=$((<tx.gasUsedForL1>))
     ```